 Behold the humble mini Shepherd’s pot pie.
-A couple weeks ago I posted skillet shepherd’s pie, a no fuss version to enjoying comfort food.
+A couple of weeks ago I posted skillet shepherd’s pie, a no-fuss version to enjoying comfort food.
 As I said there, if there’s anything I know how to do, it’s how to make a good shepherd’s pie.
-So when I saw a recipe for mini shepherd’s pot pies from Pillsbury, armed with my recent lessons of playing with pie crusts, I made them.
-I made them good.
-You know how shepherd’s pie tastes great by itself?
-Add some flaky crumbly pie crust and it’s just mmmmmm delicious.
-It’s something I can truthfully say is great.
-I have no problem singing from the mountain tops on how great it is.
+So when I saw a recipe for mini shepherd’s pot pies from Pillsbury, armed with my recent lessons of playing with pie crusts, I went with it with a few alterations.

-I did change up a couple of things though, namely the filling.
-I made that my style which is heavily seasoned with beef bouillon cubes and Worcestershire sauce (does anyone else have extreme difficulty spelling that?) to beef up the flavor because that’s how I like it.
-I also doubled the beef quantity because…beef.
-We need more beef.
-Also, I added a third layer of shredded cheddar cheese and did my usual fork sculpting with the mashed potatoes to make it look pretty.
-And finally I broiled it a little to brown the potatoes some more.
+And I added a third layer of shredded cheddar cheese and did my usual fork sculpting with the mashed potatoes to make it look pretty.
+And finally, I broiled it a little to brown the potatoes some more.

 For the potatoes, I felt it was a waste of time to make them from scratch for so little an amount, so I used a 4.8 oz. packet of Betty Crocker’s sour cream and chives instant mash.
 There were some leftover mashed potatoes but again, not a big deal.
 More leftovers to munch on.
 What I did with the leftover beef and potatoes was layer them Shepherd’s pie style into ramekins with cheese in between layers.
 Cute way of enjoying Shepherd’s pie, ramekin style!